soap-opera/soap-opera/docs/follow.md

 ## Get followed

 In order to be followed, we need to be able to receive a Follow activity into the inbox, verify it, and add the actor into the followers.
+For this reason we need to start developing activity.

 ## Follow